Anson G. Henry

-Anson G. Henry (October 3, 1804 - July 30, 1865) was a physician and politician, who is best known for his friendship with Abraham Lincoln.
+Anson G. Henry (October 3, 1804 - July 30, 1865) was a medical doctor and politician, who is best known for his friendship with Abraham Lincoln.
 Henry received patronage appointments to Oregon Territory through Lincoln from 1852 onwards, first as an Indian agent and then as Surveyor General of Washington Territory.
 He died when the steamer Brother Jonathan ran aground near Crescent City, California and sank.

 Life

 Anson G. Henry was born on October 3, 1804, in Richfield, New York.
 He was the oldest son of the five sons and three daughters of Gordon Henry (1777–1857), a farmer of Protestant Irish descent, and his wife, Phebe (Cheeseman) Henry.
 Henry gained his medical degree in 1827 from Cincinnati College and the Medical College of Ohio.
-After a series of failed business ventures in Michigan and Louisville, Kentucky, Henry married Eliza Broadstreet and moved to Springfield, Illinois in October 1832.
+After a series of failed business ventures in Michigan and Louisville, Kentucky, Henry married Eliza Dunlap Bradstreet (1813-1892) and moved to Springfield, Illinois in October 1832.
 In 1832 and 1833, Henry assisted with the cholera outbreaks in St. Louis and Jacksonville, Illinois, gaining recognition as an expert in treatment of cholera.
 Henry met Abraham Lincoln in Springfield, quickly becoming friends, though Henry was five years older.

 Henry became heavily involved in politics.
 He was one of three commissioners responsible for overseeing the construction of the State Capitol in 1837.
 Accused of allowing cost overruns, he was exonerated by an investigating committee suggested by Lincoln.
 After Mary Todd broke the engagement with Lincoln on January 1, 1841, he regularly sought out Henry's company.
 A fellow state senator later recounted, "Mr. Lincoln boarded at William Butler’s, near to Dr. Henry’s, where I boarded.
 The missing days, from January 13th to 19th, Mr. Lincoln spent several hours each day at Dr. Henry’s; a part of these days I remained with Mr. Lincoln.
 His most intimate friends had no fears of his injuring himself.
 He was very sad and melancholy, but being subject to these spells, nothing serious was apprehended."
 In 1850, Henry assisted in the formation of the Illinois State Medical Society and was appointed vice-president.